hwdsl2/self-hosted-ai-stack/README.md

 # Stop and remove all containers (data is preserved in Docker volumes)
 docker compose down
 mkdir -p backups
-for vol in ollama-data litellm-data litellm-db embeddings-data whisper-data whisper-live-data kokoro-data mcp-data docling-data anythingllm-data caddy-data caddy-config; do docker volume inspect "$vol" >/dev/null 2>&1 && \
+for vol in ollama-data litellm-data litellm-db ai-stack-shared embeddings-data whisper-data whisper-live-data kokoro-data mcp-data docling-data anythingllm-data caddy-data caddy-config; do docker volume inspect "$vol" >/dev/null 2>&1 && \
     docker run --rm -v "${vol}:/source:ro" -v "$(pwd)/backups:/backup" \
       alpine tar czf "/backup/${vol}.tar.gz" -C /source . done
 ```

-**Note:** The `ollama-shared`, `mcp-shared`, and `litellm-shared` volumes are ephemeral key-sharing volumes and do not need to be backed up.
+**Note:** Back up `ai-stack-shared` with `litellm-db`; fresh installs store the generated PostgreSQL password there.
+The `ollama-shared`, `mcp-shared`, and `litellm-shared` volumes are ephemeral key-sharing volumes and do not need to be backed up.

 For restore instructions, server migration, and the full pre-upgrade checklist, see the [Backup and Restore](docs/backup-restore.md) guide.

+## PostgreSQL credentials

+Fresh Docker Compose installs generate a random PostgreSQL password automatically and store it in the `ai-stack-shared` volume.
+Existing default installs continue to use the legacy `litellm` database password for compatibility.

+If you previously customized the database password, set `LITELLM_POSTGRES_PASSWORD` in your shell environment to that current password before running `docker compose up -d`, or keep an explicit `LITELLM_DATABASE_URL` override in `litellm.env`.

 ## Update images